 - Completed and signed I-765 Form (must be typed and signed in black ink.
 If a section does not have enough room when

 typing, you can handwrite the information in black ink.).
 You can review USCIS I-765 instructions here.
 Please note, on page 2, question 5.a - 5.e mailing address is IMPORTANT.
 List a mailing address where you will be once the card arrives.
 Use the IPS address

 listed below only if you don't know where you will be once it is approved, or don't have someone to accept

 the card on your behalf.

 - Two passport photos taken within 30 days, with your name and I-94 written on the back of each in pencil.
 IPS currently offers passport photo services at the rate of 20$ for 2 photos plus the digital copy.
 Click here to avail the IPS passport photo service.
 You may also get your photo taken at Walgreens or the Houghton post office.

 - You must include a $410 money order (from a bank) to the "US Department of Homeland Security."
 It is important to double-check the OPT fee before getting your money order, as fees can change without notice given to IPS.
 It is your responsibility to ensure you have the most up to date fee by checking the USCIS website here.

 - Form G-1145, E-Notification of Application is optional and used to request a text message and/or email from USCIS once your application has been received at the processing center.

-- Copy of new OPT I-20 and copies of all previous I-20s.
-If you think you are missing any I-20s fill out the Missing I-20 Request google form.
+- Copy of the new required OPT I-20 and copies of all previous MTU I-20s.
+You do NOT send any other university I-20s, only 1-20s issued by MTU.
+If you think you are missing any I-20s, fill out the Missing I-20 Request google form.